 Natural disaster resources for Maryland

-- If you’re looking for assistance with disaster preparedness or relief within the state, check out Maryland’s Emergency Management Agency website.
+- If you need more help with hazard mitigation, disaster preparedness, or post-disaster relief within the state, you will find additional information on the Maryland Emergency Management Agency website.

-I hope you enjoyed learning about natural disasters in Maryland.
+I hope you enjoyed learning about natural hazards in Maryland.

 Be sure to share this article with someone who you think may enjoy it too!